sortitionfoundation/stratification-app/README.md

 python -m eel script.py web --additional-hooks-dir=. --onefile --noconsole
 ```

-**Platform** means Windows, Mac OS X or Linux.
+The resulting executable will work on any computer running the same operating system as yours, i.e. Windows, Mac OS or Linux.
 So if you run the above command on Linux, you can give the file to someone else running Linux.
 If the person who wants the app is running Windows, you need to run the above command on Windows.